 Sec.
+4902.2 Declaration

-4902.2 Declaration: The legislative body shall declare the Wildland Interface Areas within the jurisdiction.
+The legislative body shall declare the Wildland Interface Areas within the jurisdiction.
 The Wildland Urban Interface Areas shall be based on the findings of fact.
 The Wildland Urban Interface Area boundary shall be any geographic area mapped or otherwise identified by the State or local jurisdiction as a High Hazard, or Very High Fire Severity Zone, or as set forth by the Rancho Santa Fe Fire Protection District.
-When the type and condition of vegetation, topography, weather, and structure density, which potentially increases the probability of vegetation conflagration, exists, such area shall be considered a Very High Fire
+(See Attachment B for map) When the type and condition of vegetation, topography, weather, and structure density, which potentially increases the probability of vegetation conflagration, exists, such area shall be considered a Very High Fire Severity Zone.

 SEC.
-96.1.4903.
+4903.
 FIRE PROTECTION PLAN.